bartificer/programming-by-stealth/docs/pbs53.md

 You can [download the ZIP file for this instalment here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/05/pbs53.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs53.zip).

-# Matching Postcast Episode 535
+# Matching Podcast Episode 535

 Listen along to this instalment on [episode 535 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/05/ccatp-535/)